LeeHyunJongSNN/AST/README.md

 One is implemented by using conditions and loops.
 The other is implementde by using pytorch methods.
 They show the same results but they have slightly different operations.

+# Paper
+My paper dealing with AST is under review and it will be available to read on Elsevier Neurocomputing!